textpattern/textpattern.github.io/development/admin-side-plugin-tutorial.md

 public function hw_panel($evt, $stp)
 {
     // Only the following steps are valid.
 The 'false' just states that we are
-    // not using admin-side injection defences (CSRF).
+    // not using administration-side injection defences (CSRF).
 Steps that commit things
     // to the database or make changes (as opposed to just displaying content)
     // should use 'true'.
 You must then add a tInput() or form_token() to the
     // payload or your request will be rejected.